eProsima/Integration-Service-docs/docs/overview.rst

         virtual ISBridge* setBridge(ISBridge *);
     };

-ISPublisher doesn't have a default implementation, so this default behaviour is provided by the builtin RTPS Bridge.
+ISWriter doesn't have a default implementation, so this default behaviour is provided by the builtin RTPS Bridge.
 Any custom bridge that needs to define its publisher, must implement at least both :class:`publish` methods.
 If one of them isn't needed, just implement as follows: